AvePoint/cloud-api/docs/elements/user-management/user_public_api/get-information-user.md

-# Get Detail Information of A Specific User
+# Retrieve Information of a Specific User

-Use this API to retrieve detail informations of specific users of a customer tenant in AvePoint Online Services.
+Use this API to retrieve detailed information of a specific user in a customer's tenant.

 ## Permissions